 We can’t wait to try it out this winter and having met this enthusiastic team at the Telegraph Ski and Snowboard Show 2017 we’re expecting big things from them.
-Think of it like Strava but jazzed up for millennial skiers.
+Think of it as a Strava jazzed up for millennial skiers!

 5. Forever wax with Phantom by DPS

-This season the products of a successful Kickstarter campaign by Utah-based ski company DPS arrive.
-A new glide treatment called Phantom that will make your skis slippery for life.
+The product of a successful Kickstarter campaign by Utah-based ski company DPS, this season sees the launch of a game-changing innovation in ski waxing.
+DPS’s new glide treatment — called Phantom — will make your skis slippery for life!

 The trick is in the application: instead of just coating the skis’ bases, Phantom actually gets absorbed into them.
-It’s a multi-step process where you clean the ski, then apply two different liquids to the base, allowing each liquid to cure in the sun (UV rays activate the compound), and voilà – DPS says will never need to wax your skis again.
+It’s a multi-step process where you clean the ski, then apply two different liquids to the base, allowing each liquid to cure in the sun (UV rays activate the compound) — and voilà!
+DPS says you’ll never need to wax your skis again.